-Your drinking water is regularly tested per applicable federal and state regulations for both the water source and the distribution system.
-The water system uses only EPA approved laboratory methods to analyze your drinking water.
+Per applicable federal and state regulations, we regularly test your drinking water both at the water sources and the water distribution system.
+The water system operators use only EPA approved laboratory methods to analyze your drinking water.
 Samples are drawn from the sources and designated sample sites in the distribution system by licensed Water Shop personnel.
-The samples are then transported to an accredited laboratory where a full spectrum of water quality analyses is performed for the parameters listed below.
+The samples are then transported to an accredited laboratory where a full spectrum of water quality analyses are performed for the following listed parameters.